ooz/blog/2021/towards-online-autonomy/README.md

 Ever since, I'm annoyed, that we don't (can't) really *own* smartphones like we can own other computing equipment.
 Smartphones have hard- and software obsolescence built-in.
 They are tailored towards consumption and guided interactions, most of the time they are inferior tools for creation.
-Users may perceive value from interacting with smartphone, but the majority of interactions generate more revenue/profit for other entities through attention economy
+Users may perceive value from interacting with a smartphone, but the majority of interactions generate more revenue/profit for other entities through attention economy
 (making platforms more attractive for other users, network effects, data classification, entry and generation etc.)
 If you don't use your smartphone to make money (media creator? influencer?), you are paying -sometimes premium- for being used.